Types of Mattresses (Comparison Guide)

 Adjustable air-mattress

-An adjustable air mattress is not your average air mattress that you take with you tent camping in the woods.
-An adjustable air mattress will offer a high quality sleeping experience with easy mobility.
-These mattresses will also be adjustable on each side of the mattress so partners can have a unique quality to their sleeping.
+An adjustable air mattress is not your average air mattress that you take with you when tent camping in the woods.
+It offers a high-quality sleeping experience with easy mobility.
+These mattresses are also adjustable on each side, so partners can have a unique sleeping experience.
+These mattresses will not sag over time, just add more air!

-Keep in mind though that the more advance the air mattress you want the more the cost will go up.
+They look similar to the other mattresses mentioned.
+Though traditional mattresses typically offer more support the adjustable air mattress is extremely helpful for people who move frequently or travel a lot.
+Keep in mind, though, that the more advanced the air mattress you want, the more the cost will go up.
 Popular adjustable air mattress brands are Sleep Number, Serta and Sealy Posturepedic.

 Organic Mattress